hackettjoe/Amazon-AWS-SAA-C02/README.md

 You can have multiple VPC's in a region (max = 5)

 Amazon VPC supports IPv4 and IPv6 addressing, and has different CIDR block size quotas for each.
-By default, all VPCs and subnets must have IPv4 CIDR blocks—you can't change this behavior.
+By default, all VPCs and subnets must have IPv4 CIDR blocksâ€”you can't change this behavior.
 You can optionally associate an IPv6 CIDR block with your VPC.

 MAx CIDR per VPC is 5 but for each VPC:
 - min size is /28 = 16 IP addresses